Skip to main content

 • Pennsylvania – Children under 12 years old statewide must wear helmets.

-• Rhode Island – Riders under the age of 16 must wear bicycle helmets.
+• Rhode Island – Riders under 16 must wear bicycle helmets.

 • Tennessee – State law requires riders under 16 to wear helmets.